YRL-AIDA/ru-facts-200/README.md

 * `annotations` includes:
   * `fact_extraction_task` contains semantic annotations for the task of extraction of new facts from table cells.
 All annotations are made on the basis of a target Talisman knowledge base, and are presented in the form of dictionaries (type id - type name);
   * `columnn_type_annotation_task` contains semantic annotations for the task of column type annotation (matching between columns and semantic or data types from a target knowledge graph).
-Annotations include 170 source semantic types from the DBpedia knowledge graph, and column labelings.
+Annotations include a list of 170 original semantic types from the DBpedia knowledge graph, as well as ground truth labeled columns.
 * `config` contains config files with labeled table headers for each domain;
 * `csv` contains an original set of tables in the CSV format, selected from a large-scale [Russian Web Tables (RWT)](https://gitlab.com/unidata-labs/ru-wiki-tables-dataset) corpus.
 All tables are divided into *26* domains and placed in separate folders.
 The `all-tables` folder contains all *225* tables;
 * `documentations` contains reports with the description of created dataset and evaluation results;